Actively Recruiting

 - Active cigarette smoking within the past 24 months

-- Willing to receive smoking cessation interventions
+- Open to receiving smoking cessation interventions

 You will not qualify if you...

-- Current severe, untreated mental illness such as psychosis, bipolar disorder, or substance use disorder
+- Current severe untreated mental illness such as psychosis, bipolar disorder, or substance use disorder

 - Active suicidal or homicidal thoughts or severe behavioral instability in the past 30 days